jerch/node-termios/README.md

 ## Access termios settings from nodejs.

-The module exports a `Termios` class, that encapsulates termios struct data.
+The module exports a `Termios` class, that encapsulates termios struct data:

 ### Properties